vippsas/vipps-woocommerce/readme.txt

 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
+You will find these on https://portal.vipps.no - see below for the details

 == Installation ==
 1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
-Your account keys are available in the Vipps Developer Portal (detailed info in the section below)
+Your account keys are available in the Vipps Portal (detailed info in the section below)

 === How to get Vipps account keys from Vipps Developer Portal ===
-1. Sign in to Vipps Developer Portal at [https://api-portal.vipps.no/](https://api-portal.vipps.no/)
+1. Sign in to the Vipps Portal at [https://portal.vipps.no/](https://portal.vipps.no/) using Bank ID
-   - Username is sent via email
-   - Password is sent via SMS
-2. Select the "Applications" tab.
-Here you can find the merchant/saleunit serial number (6 figures)
+2. Select the "Utvikler" ("Developer") tab and choose Production Keys.
+Here you can find the merchant serial number (6 figures)
-3. Click on "View Secret" to see “Client ID” and “Client Secret”
+3. Click on "Show keys" under the API keys column to see “Client ID”, “Client Secret” and “Vipps Subscription Key”
-4. Click on customer name (top-right corner) and select "Profile" to see your subscriptions.
-You will here find the product "Vipps API" - click on 'Show' to see the primary key, which you will use for both the access token key and subscription key.
-5. If you don't have 'Vipps API', but instead an Ecommerce API and a separate 'Default accesstoken' subscription, you have an older subscription where you will need to use both these primary keys separately: the 'Default accesstoken' for the access token, and the Ecommerce API for the eCommerce key.

 == Screenshots ==
 1. Enable Vipps as a payment method.